FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.8/Module 8 Lab.md

 8. Right-click on the PopulationCenters polygon layer Layers panel and choose Toggle editing from the context menu.
 9. Open the attribute table for the layer.
 Click the Select features using an expression button ![expression button](figures/expression_button.png "expression button") .
 10. Expand Field and Values.
-Double click on DN to place it in the Expression window.
+Double-click on DN to place it in the Expression window.
 Click the = operator.
-Now click the all unique button and double click on the 0 value to place it in the expression. (figure below)
+Now click the all unique button and double-click on the 0 value to place it in the expression. (figure below)

 ![Select by Expression](figures/Select_by_Expression.png "Select by Expression")